kul-optec/nmpc-codegen/README.md

 More information in the  [user manual](tutorial.pdf) and the used [example script](tutorial_nmpc_codegen.py).
 A short introduction to the underlying algorithm can be found [here](PANOC.pdf)

 ## What do I need?
-- GNU toolchain with gcc
+- GNU toolchain with make
-- python 3 with casadi 3.4.x and numpy installed on it
+- python 3 with casadi 3.2.x or higher and numpy/matplotlib installed on it
 - Cmake

 ## How to install
-- make sure Cmake,make and gcc are installed
+- make sure Cmake,make and gcc are installed (run Matlab_test_utils.m to test if they are available)
 - git clone the repo
 - add src_matlab or src_python to you python/matlab path
 - !! no compilation is required when installing , Python/Matlab takes care of any compilation !!
+- Python: install the following library's numpy,casadi,matplotlib
+- Matlab: install the following library's [casadi](http://casadi.org), No toolboxes are required
-- check out demos/Matlab or demos/Python
+- Check out demos/Matlab or demos/Python

-## How to compile and test me?
-This is only for those who want to check if the library works on there device.
-### Windows with Mingw/Mingw-W64 (!!! make sure python and the toolchain are either BOTH 32 or BOTH 64 bit)
-- Generate the test functions by running the generate_test_files.py script with python3
-- Run Cmake to generate the make files: cmake -H. -Bbuild -G "MinGW Makefiles"
-- Run Make to compile everything: make
-- Run make test to test everything: make test

-### Unix-like operating systems
-- Generate the test functions by running the generate_test_files.py script with python3
-- Run Cmake to generate the make files: cmake -H. -Bbuild
-- Run Make inside the ./build folder to compile everything: make
-- Run make test to test everything: make test

 ### Notes
 - The library is tested with casadi version 3.2, using other versions will lead to problems